 Thai Red Curry Chicken Soup – warm creamy comforting red curry soup with a touch of sweetness and a bit of a spicy kick.
-With red curry paste, coconut milk, lean tender chicken, ginger, garlic, onions, peppers and cilantro this delicious soup is gluten-free and ready in 30 minutes!
-Literally the most mouthwatering combination of flavors ever!
+This Thai Red Curry Recipe is full of rich Thai flavors with red curry paste, creamy coconut milk, zesty ginger, and garlic with delicate rice noodles and chicken.
+It's a comforting bowl of goodness that's gluten-free and ready in 30 minutes!

-I’ve been wanting to create this soup recipe for a while now.
-I’m a big fan of Asian cuisine – Vietnamese, Chinese, Japanese, Thai – you name it - I’ll eat it.
+I’m a big fan of Asian cuisine – Vietnamese, Chinese, Japanese, Thai – all of them.
 And Thai Red Curry is especially tasty.
-I’ve never had it as a soup, only as an entrée served over rice.
-Today’s creation is just as delicious, but more brothy and served with noodles.
+I’ve never had this Thai Red Curry Recipe as a soup, only as an entrée served over rice.

 I love that I can go to the grocery store and find everything I need to make yummy international recipes, like this, right in my own home.
 For me it’s worth it to be able to control exactly what goes into my food - and what doesn't.